apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 const html = response.body;

 // We used Cheerio, a popular library, to parse (process)
-// the downloaded HTML so that we can manipulate it. const $ = cheerio.load(html);
+// the downloaded HTML so that we could manipulate it. const $ = cheerio.load(html);
 // Using the div.site-listing CSS selector, we collected
-// all the HTML elements which contain the 50 websites data. const sites = $('div.site-listing');
+// all the HTML elements which contained the 50 websites data. const sites = $('div.site-listing');
 // Then we prepared a new array to store the results. const results = [];